Making Your First Request

 After You Submit

-Your payment is held the moment you submit.
-The artist has 30 days to respond: they can accept, decline, or ask you one clarifying question.
+Your card is saved when you submit, but you're not charged until the artist accepts.
+They have 30 days to respond: accept, decline, or ask you one clarifying question.

 Once accepted, they have 60 days to deliver.
-You can cancel anytime before acceptance for a full refund.
-If the artist doesn't respond or deliver in time, you're refunded automatically.
+Cancel anytime before acceptance (nothing was charged).
+If the artist doesn't respond, no charge is made.
+If they accept but don't deliver in time, you're refunded automatically.

 Ready to send your first request?